VinayNandurdikar/CFD-CAE-Portfolio/README.md

 A **2D axisymmetric hypersonic CFD benchmark study** of flow over a spiked blunt body using **ANSYS Fluent 2022 R1**.

-The simulation reproduces the freestream conditions of the Model 1 aerospike benchmark reported by Roveda:
+The simulation reproduces the freestream conditions of the Model 1 aerospike benchmark:

 * **Mach number:** 6.06
 * **Static pressure:** 1951 Pa
 * **Static temperature:** 58.25 K

-The project focuses particularly on the practical numerical considerations required for stable high-speed compressible CFD.
+The project focuses on the practical numerical considerations required for stable high-speed compressible CFD.

 Key aspects include: